gdewael/teaching/presentations/alphafold/alphafold.md

 5. Future perspectives

-`Exclaimer: The discussed parts of AF are extremely cherry-picked`
+`Disclaimer: The discussed parts of AF are extremely cherry-picked`

 ----